Royal Porcelain Factory, Berlin: New manufactory

 In 1867, KPM had to make way for the construction of the Prussian Parliament close to Potsdamer Platz.
 The new building was on the edge of the Tiergarten.
 It cost 360,000 thaler.
 On account of its position by the river Spree, it was now possible to transport raw materials and manufactured goods on barges.
 Constructed between 1868 and 1872, it was equipped with the most modern techniques of the day.

 KPM has always been a pioneer in the ceramic industry from a technological aspect.
 This is particularly true regarding the discoveries and technical progress that came about in the late 19th century.
 Since 1878, the manufactory has been associated with a Chemical-Technical Research Institute.
-The institute's director, Hermann August Seger, produced numerous innovations that substantially increased KPM's proficiency in designing moulds and working with colours.
-Among his many inventions, Seger developed new kinds of porcelain underglaze colours, as can be seen on the wall plate showing a view of Berlin Cathedral.
+The institute's director, Hermann Seger, produced innovations that substantially increased KPM's proficiency in designing moulds and working with colours.
+Among his inventions, Seger developed new kinds of porcelain underglaze colours, as can be seen on the wall plate showing a view of Berlin Cathedral.
 Oxblood, celadon, crystal- and dripped glazes were created, inspired by Chinese ceramics.
 They enabled new forms of artistic expression, which made Seger into an early pioneer of Art Nouveau.

 Art Nouveau

 In 1886, Alexander Kips was appointed artistic director of KPM Berlin.
 With painted porcelain tiles, he helped the company to achieve commercial success.
 His successor, Theodor Schmuz-Baudiss, artistic director as of 1908, promoted the use of Seger's glazes, and thus brought KPM fame and admiration at international art exhibitions.

 KPM's Wedding Procession is one of the most significant pieces of Berlin Art Nouveau.
-The sculptor, Adolf Amberg, created the design of centerpiece consisting of several figurines made of silver, in honour of the wedding of Crown Prince Frederick William of Prussia and Cecilie of Mecklenburg-Schwerin.
+The sculptor, Adolf Amberg, created the design of centerpiece consisting of several figurines made of silver, in honour of the wedding of Crown Prince Frederick William of Prussia and Duchess Cecilie of Mecklenburg-Schwerin.
 However, the design was too daring for the court, as the bride was depicted naked.
 Theodor Schmuz-Baudiss recognised the artistic significance of the design and had it transformed into porcelain in 1908.
-The Wedding Procession was awarded the gold medal at the 1910 World Exposition in Brussels.
+The Wedding Procession was awarded the gold medal at the Brussels International Exposition (1910).

 After the demise of the monarchy in 1918, KPM became the State Porcelain Manufactory Berlin.
 However, the KPM mark and the sceptre were retained.